altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 Holger was born to a knight house, but he lost his home nation to a civil war in the Germanian Federation, and ended up as a mercenary.<br/>
 He received training on leading troops in the past, so he had the ability to command men.<br/>
 And his turbulent experience as a mercenary made him more experienced than a regular from the imperial army, which also made him more cool headed and calm during emergencies.<br/>
-Jerome couldn’t bring himself to compliment others… But he knew the importance of talented men.
+Jerome couldn’t bring himself to compliment others…<br/>
+But he knew the importance of talented men.
 Holger’s hard life could be considered a blessing to his unit too.<br/>
 He pointed ahead.<br/>
 "Lord Jerome, there’s a city ahead."<br/>